datastax/cassandra-data-apis/graphql/README.md

 #### Query a Single Book

-A specific book can be queried by providing a key value.
+A specific book can be queried by providing a key value:

 ```graphql
 query {